Skparab1/encryption-code-gui/README.md

 ## Accounts
 - Account data is stored locally, so accounts are only one one device
-- Signin, Creating account, Forgot password, and Signing out work
+- Signin, Creating account, Forgot password, and Signing out work locally
+- however, whenever you close browser window, you account data will be deleted

 ## Settings
 - Can change color theme